Poker Betting Strategy

 This is because limpers make the pot bigger, which will mean that even if you make a standard 4X BB raise, your opponents will be getting a better price to make the call to see a flop.
-So make sure you put them to a tougher decision... you don't want any freeloaders coming along for the ride when you have a strong hand.
+So make sure you put them to a tougher decision... you want bad players to make a costly mistake by paying a lot to enter the pot with a lame hand.

 Poker betting strategy overview.